taoyuan/hunt/docs/HuntHelperScriptsGuide.md

 ##### `:mock_prefix` and `:mock_suffix`

-Unity automatically generates calls to Init, Verify and Destroy for every file included in the main test file that starts with the given mock prefix and ends with the given mock suffix, file extension not included.
-By default, Unity assumes a `Mock` prefix and no suffix.
+Hunt automatically generates calls to Init, Verify and Destroy for every file included in the main test file that starts with the given mock prefix and ends with the given mock suffix, file extension not included.
+By default, Hunt assumes a `Mock` prefix and no suffix.

 ##### `:plugins`

 This option specifies an array of plugins to be used (of course, the array can contain only a single plugin).
-This is your opportunity to enable support for CException support, which will add a check for unhandled exceptions in each test, reporting a failure if one is detected.
+This is your opporthunt to enable support for CException support, which will add a check for unhandled exceptions in each test, reporting a failure if one is detected.
 To enable this feature using Ruby: